They are the single source of information for everyone involved in product planning.

 - Organize development work within the organization

-- Help other departments sync up and offer their perspective on product plans
+- Sync up with other departments and get their perspective on product plans

 - Keep stakeholders and customers informed and excited